cadoo/static-site-template/README.md

 # static-site-template
-Based on Initialzr.
+Based on Initializr.
 SASS+Compass integrated.

 ## Quick start
 Clone repo and then watch sass changes with compass!